weichunnn/split-backend-code-test/README.md

   * To run the tests, use `npm run test`

 # Submission
-Simply put the whole project folder in a `.zip` file and send it to us in an e-mail to `anton@paywithsplit.co`.
+Simply put the whole project folder in a `.zip` file and send it to us in an e-mail to `anton@paywithsplit.co` or `marcia@paywithsplit.co`.